For information about any of our programs, application, or any of our other student services please contact us:

 - You will not receive payment without monthly verification of enrollment.

 Shopping Sheet for Military/Veteran Students

 The FA Shopping Sheet for military/veteran students can trace itself to Executive Order 13607.
 This Presidential Order urges schools that receive federal funds for veterans and military personnel to comply with a "principles of excellence".
-MTI has signed these principles to serve veterans and military personnel using a standardized form.
+Mitchell Tech has signed these principles to serve veterans and military personnel using a standardized form.